sethusaim/wafer-fault-kubernetes/README.md

 So how to create ML microservices in the way similar to ML workflow ?

 This problem can be approached by creating by microservices to be service independent and stage dependent.
 The approach is simple, like each task, like let's say raw data validation component is independent from data transformation component, but the data transformation should execute after raw data validation only.
-So in order to achieve this each component is created as container service and for sequential execution we are using Kubeflow Pipelines, which is pipeline orchestrator running on kubernetes cluster.
+So in order to achieve this each component is created as container service and for sequential execution we are using Tekton Pipelines, which is pipeline orchestrator running on kubernetes cluster.

 Now the question comes, how to pass data between independent services, like dataframes and other data ?

 To approach this problem, we can store each container artifacts in S3 buckets, and then next container will reference it to that container.
-Like the output of one container will be input of other container, thereby maintaining service independency and stage dependency in kubeflow pipelines.
+Like the output of one container will be input of other container, thereby maintaining service independency and stage dependency in tekton pipelines.

-Once the kubeflow pipelines are set up, we have to create the CI pipeline, in which all the components are automatically built and pushed to container registry.
+Once the tekton pipelines are set up, we have to create the CI pipeline, in which all the components are automatically built and pushed to container registry.
 For the CI pipeline builds, we are using Jenkins to automate our build process.

 Now the question comes why Jenkins ?
 Since we are working with microservices architecture, there is high possiblity that not all microservices are updated continuously, like there might be update in Database operation, ie database change from MongoDB to Cassandra just for example.
 When we commit these changes to the main branch, we want only database service to be updated, it is not neccessary that other services have to be updated, there might be a change or not.
 But traditional CI tools, the image is built when new code is merged to the main branch.
 This results in unnessacary image builds, and same images with same content are stored.
 We do not want that to happen.
 Jenkins allows us to execute conditional builds in our CI pipeline, like whenever there is code change in data trasformation train folder (We are keeping container services in folders) we shall trigger the build pipeline and updated container image with new tag and content.
 This results in efficient builds and reduces costs also.

-Coming to the pipeline orchestrator, we are using kubeflow pipelines the reason being simple it is easy to use and we define our custom pipelines with conditions and the way we want to run our pipelines like DAG workflows, without worrying about the underlying kubernetes yaml.
+Coming to the pipeline orchestrator, we are using tekton pipelines the reason being simple it is easy to use and we define our pipelines, in the most easiest way, and train and prediction pipelines are triggered when the user tells the application to do perform training or prediction.
+But, in the CD pipeline when ArgoCD detects changes the git repo, it automatically deploys the microservices to k8s cluster, this approach is good for dependent microservices like web microservices, not ml microservices where microservices are tasks to the main train or prediction pipeline, which are intended to run when triggered to do so.

+So how to deploy ml microservices, and achieve automation in deployment ?

+To solve this issue we need to understand the kubernetes control plane functionality, it is designed in such as way that it makes sure that desired state of pod, service or any kubernetes object state is maintained no matter what happens.
+This is not so usefull to use, the solution is to deploy a static kubernetes pod in the cluster.
+But after searching the internet, I came to a conclusion that kubernetes cannot be made static.

+But that is when tekton pipelines come to play.
+Tekton pipelines are similar to other workflow orchestrators like Argo Workflows, KubeFlow, Airflow, etc. Setting up kubeflow and working the kubeflow is challenging, I have tried that concluded that it is feasible for the use case, by default we need a big cluster of atleast 12GB RAM and 50GB memory, now that might be small of big companies who have a lot of data.
+But the POC, we do not need that much big cluster.
+Argo Workflows could not work in EKS cluster, and kubeflow interrnally uses argo workflows only.
+Airflow was not designed for kubernetes, but can be explored.

+Tekton pipelines are designed in such a way that each microservice can be defined as task, and group of tasks are called pipeline.
+This is common in other workflow orchestrators also, but the catch is when the workflow is deployed it automatically starts running, and we do not want to do that, and violates our preset condition.
+With tekton pipelines, there are two pipeline resources, pne is pipeline and pipelinerun, the difference is simple pipeline is a static kubernetes object and pipelinerun is the kubernetes object which references the pipeline object and then runs it.
+That means we can control our deployments through conditions, similar to our requirements.

+In the git repository, we store the pipeline yaml and not the pipelinerun yaml, so that ArgoCD can deploy the pipeline yaml, and our pipeline stays in kubernetes cluster waiting to be running.
+Using the tekton cli we can run pipelines whenever we want.

 CD pipeline follows GitOps principles and running our services on kubernetes we can use ArgoCD for CD pipeline, it makes our work easier by defining the application state in our git repository.
 ArgoCD looks for changes in the git repository periodically and reflects the changes automatically.

-Now the question comes how to manange other components which are running on kubeflow pipelines, since in kubeflow pipelines we do not have to write kind of kubernetes yaml file ?

-Yes, it is true that kubeflow pipelines do not require us to write any kubernetes yaml file, but kubeflow expects us to write our services in the form of very simple yaml file defining container image name and image run command.
-We can update these yaml files in our CI pipeline and upload them CD git repository.
-But the problem is ArgoCD only looks for kubernetes yaml.
-So in order to resolve this and still follow GitOps principles, we can use a GitHub actions which will sync our files present in git repository to s3 buckets and loaded be for kubeflow pipelines to be executed based on route passed to application service.

-The same approach is followed for prediction pipeline also.

 For creating and managing the infrastructure, we are using terraform intergrated with Jenkins for GitOps type infrastructure provising and maintainence.